Cardinals vs. Reds MLB Betting Odds, Trends & Prediction

 Cardinals vs. Reds MLB Betting Trends

-Over/Under has gone OVER in 6 of St. Louis’ last 7 games on the road
+The total has gone OVER in 6 of St. Louis’ last 8 games on the road

 Cardinals vs. Reds MLB BETTING PREDICTION

 Take St. Louis.
-The Cardinals are 10-2 in their last 12 games overall, are 6-2 in their last eight games played on a Monday and are 4-1 in their last five games when playing as an underdog.
-On the other side, the Reds are just 7-17 in their last 24 games overall, are 1-4 in their last five games against an opponent from the National League Central Division and are winless in their last six games when listed as a favorite.
+The Cardinals are 10-3 in their last 13 games overall, are 10-4 in their last 14 games played on a Tuesday and are 7-1 in their last eight road games when playing on a Tuesday.
+On the other side, the Reds are just 1-6 in their last seven games when listed as the favorite and have dropped 28 out of their last 40 home games when playing at home.